stablekernel/aqueduct/source/docs/http/channel.md

     router
       .route("/users")
-      .pipe(new Authorizer())
+      .link(() => new Authorizer())
-      .generate(() => new UserController());
+      .link(() => new UserController());

     return router;
   }
 }
 ```

-This method creates four controllers, the first being a `Router` which is returned from this method and is therefore the first controller to receive requests.
-Each call to `route`, `pipe`, and `generate` creates a new controller and links it to the previous.
-The linked controllers in order are:

-1. `Router`
-2. `RouteController` (created internally by `route`; this class is opaque)
-3. `Authorizer` (added with `pipe`)
-4. `UserController` (added with `generate`)

-In this example, a router will let requests with the path `/users` go to a `RouteController` created by `route`.
-This controller is very simple - it always forwards it to its next controller, here, an `Authorizer`.
-If the request is authorized, the `Authorizer` will let it pass to a `UserController`.
-The fictional `UserController` will fulfill the request.

-The first three controllers are middleware and `UserController` is an endpoint controller.
-If the request path were not `/users`, the router would respond with 404 Not Found.
-The request would never get sent to the `RouteController`, nor any of the other controllers after it.
-If the request were not authorized - but the path was `/users` - the `Authorizer` would respond with 401 Unauthorized and the `UserController` will never see it.

-!!! tip "route, pipe, generate and listen"
-    There are four channel construction methods.
-They all create and link controllers together, but they have slightly different behavior.
-This behavior is covered in [this guide](controller.md).
+This method links together a `Router`, `Authorizer` and `UserController` in that order.
+A request is first handled by the `Router`, and if its path matches '/users', it will be sent to the `Authorizer`.
+If the `Authorizer` verifies the request, the request is passed to the `UserController` for fulfillment.

+By contrast, if the request's path doesn't match '/users', the `Router` sends a 404 Not Found response and doesn't pass it to the `Authorizer`.
+Likewise, if the request isn't authorized, the `Authorizer` will send a 401 Unauthorized response and prevent it from being passed to the `UserController`.
+In other words, a request 'falls out' of the channel once a controller responds to it, so that no further controllers will receive it.

+!!! note "Linking"
+    The `link()` method takes a closure that creates a new controller.
+Each time a request passes a controller, the closure is invoked to create a new instance to handle the request.
+See [the chapter on controllers](controller.md) for more information.

 ## Providing Services for Controllers

 Controllers often need to get (or create) information from outside the application.
-The most common example if information stored outside an application is a database, but it could be anything: another REST API, a connected device, etc. A *service object* encapsulates the information and behavior needed to work with an external system.
-Controllers use service objects to carry out their task.
+The most common example is database access, but it could be anything: another REST API, a connected device, etc. A *service object* encapsulates the information and behavior needed to work with an external system.
 This separation of concerns between controllers and service objects allows for better structured and more testable code.

 Service objects are passed to controllers through their constructor.
 A controller that needs a database connection, for example, would take a database connection object in its constructor and store it in a property.
 Services are created by overriding `prepare()` in an `ApplicationChannel`.
 Here's an example: